 Watch the video:

 Side note: Things just worked out nicely for us on this trip.
 If you’re thinking of fishing here for just a day, you can, but better to plan for more than a day.
 It’d be a real bummer to travel all the way here and things do not work out for some reason and there is no ”spare” day.
 This is, after all, fishing.
 And there are things we have no control over.
-Happy fishing and enjoy the pics.
+Happy fishing and we hope you enjoyed this report.

 For information and enquiry about sailfish fishing in Kuala Rompin, contact Juan Wei.